dezdem0na/accp-cheatsheet/README.md

 -  In IAM user access and secrert keys:
 	-  The customer is responsible for **rotating** keys.
 - Access control lists (ACLs) are one of the resource-based options.
+- IaaS offers building blocks that can be rented.
+EC2 is an example of IaaS.